Overcoming Annotation Bottlenecks in Underwater Fish Segmentation: A Robust Self-Supervised Learning Approach: Method

 \subsection{Loss Function}

-The goal of training our framework is to learn representation as similarity across views (see \cref{fig:8}) by computing pairwise affinities between features from the model's two branches and minimising the distance of the features extracted from the other temporally close frames to the anchors.
-Therefore, the overall loss of the learning algorithm is given by the following equations:
+The training objective of this framework is to learn representations as similarity across views (Figure \ref{fig:8}).
+This is achieved by calculating pairwise affinities between features from the model's two branches and minimizing the distance of features extracted from temporally close frames to the anchors.
+The overall loss combines cross-view consistency and space-time self-training losses.

-\paragraph{Cross-view consistency} We build the input to the regularising branch by augmenting the original video frames to generate a random similarity transformation.
-The corresponding change in the features output, \ie segmentation, should be the same regardless of randomly flipping or scaling the input frame.
-By using the cross-view consistency loss \cite{Araslanov2021} in \cref{eq:cv} we explicitly facilitate this property.
+\paragraph{Cross-View Consistency} The regularizing branch processes augmented versions of the original video frames, and the model should produce consistent segmentations regardless of random flipping or scaling.
+The cross-view consistency loss enforces this property:

-where $\mathcal{R}$ is the index set of the features extracted from the reference frames; $\tau \in \mathbb{R}^{+}$ is a scalar temperature hyperparameter; and $z$ and $\hat{z}$ are features from the main and the regularising branches, respectively.

-Since $z$ and $\hat{z}$ are spatially coordinated, this association distinguishes the cosine similarity between the corresponding features \wrt non-corresponding pairs.
+where: \begin{itemize} \item \(\mathcal{R}\) is the index set of features from the reference frames, \item \(\tau \in \mathbb{R}^{+}\) is a temperature hyperparameter, \item \(z\) represents features from the main branch, \item \(\hat{z}\) represents features from the regularizing branch. \end{itemize} This loss distinguishes the cosine similarity between corresponding features from non-corresponding pairs.

-\paragraph{Space-time self-training} After generating pseudo labels from the predominant anchor index for each feature from the regularising branch, we use space-time self-training loss \cite{Araslanov2021}, shown in \cref{eq:st}, to minimise the distance between the features extracted from the original view $q$ defined by \cref{eq:affinity}, and pseudo labels $p$, based on \cref{eq:pseudo_label}.
+\paragraph{Space-Time Self-Training} Pseudo labels are generated from the predominant anchor index for each feature in the regularizing branch.
+The space-time self-training loss minimizes the distance between features from the original view \(q\) (Equation \ref{eq:affinity}) and pseudo labels \(p\) (Equation \ref{eq:pseudo_label}):

-where $\mathcal{R}$ is the index set of the features extracted from the reference frames, while $\mathcal{T}(\cdot)$ is random similarity transform to spatially aligns $q$ and $p$ after random cropping and flipping.
+where: \begin{itemize} \item \(\mathcal{R}\) is the index set of features from the reference frames, \item \(\mathcal{T}(\cdot)\) is a random similarity transform aligning \(q\) and \(p\) after cropping and flipping. \end{itemize} This loss encourages increased cosine similarity of features to anchors and decreased similarity between anchors.

-Since the anchors are a subset of features sampled spatially and temporarily from the video frames within the same view, this loss minimises the feature distance to the anchors and stimulates an increased cosine similarity of the features to the anchors and a decreased cosine similarity between the anchors themselves.